 Even their appearance can be attributed to this emphasis on relief.
 Unlike the Fenito, the Milfanito appear no different from living human women.
-However, saving one such Milfanito trapped in Drangleic Castle awards us with a Ring of the Dead.
-This possibly indicates that they hide a more corpse-like form, like the resident Hollows — such a specialized ring might even be another Nito product, only later shared with Undead.
-If so, then the sole reason would be to make themselves likewise more palatable to the cursed.
+However, saving one trapped in Drangleic Castle awards us with a Ring of the Dead.
+This indicates that they hide a more corpse-like form, and the one we find beaten and ragged does more closely resemble a Hollow — such a specialized ring might even be another Nito product, made for Milfanito and only later shared with Undead.
+The sole reason would be to make the women more palatable to the cursed.
 On top of that, the Milfanito commonly gift Divine Blessings as thanks, suggesting some connection to Gwynevere.
 Indeed, as a princess, it wouldn’t be odd for her to contribute to Nito’s work as part of their two kingdom’s collaboration; the Gravelord may well have used the beautiful, motherly goddess who comforts others with light as the model for his Milfanito.
 Put simply, their every facet was designed to be pacifying for Undead and nothing more.

 Black ultra greatsword that is a symbol of guardianship of the Undead Mausoleum.
 That sword that has never seen light before is dyed the same color as the Dark.